heidiwilliams1/DTSS-Software-Engineering-MSc-Final-Project/README.md

 - npm start

 The app will launch in your browser.
-The data is displayed in each coresponding tab - 'Free Kicks', 'Offsides', '
+The data is displayed in each coresponding tab - 'Free Kicks', 'Offsides', 'Red Cards', 'Yellow Cards'

 Note: must be connected to the SBG VPN to recieve a response from the FMD API.
 Otherwise a blank graph will be shown.